SahilChowkekar22/Countries_list/README.md

-# Walmart Coding Challenge – iOS App
+# Country List – iOS App

-This is an iOS application which embraces modern iOS development practices and leverages a clean architecture to ensure a scalable, maintainable, and testable codebase.
+This is an iOS application that embraces modern iOS development practices and leverages a clean architecture to ensure a scalable, maintainable, and testable codebase.

 ---